rome/tools/GOVERNANCE.md

 Anyone may report a violation.
 Violations can be reported in the following ways:

 - In private, via <conduct@romejs.dev> which is listed in the [Code of Conduct](./CODE_OF_CONDUCT.md).
-This email address is monitored by all directors.
+This email address is monitored by all stewards.
-- In private, via email to one or more directors.
+- In private, via email to one or more stewards.
-- In private, via direct message to a project director on Discord
+- In private, via direct message to a project steward on Discord
-- In public, via a GitHub comment (mentioning `@romejs/directors`).
+- In public, via a GitHub comment (mentioning `@romejs/stewards`).
 - In public, via the project Discord server.

 ### Who gets involved?

 Each report will be assigned reviewers.
-These will initially be all project [directors](#directors).
+These will initially be all project [stewards](#stewards).

-In the event of any conflict of interest - ie. directors who are personally connected to a situation, they must immediately recuse themselves.
+In the event of any conflict of interest - ie. stewards who are personally connected to a situation, they must immediately recuse themselves.

 At request of the reporter and if deemed appropriate by the reviwers, another neutral third-party may be involved in the review and decision process.